CloudSihmar/introduction-to-kubernetes/ControlPlaneNodeComponents.md

 **Resources:**

-> - Kubernetes in Action - Marko Lukša
 > - Kubernetes Documentation - https://kubernetes.io/docs/home/
+> - Kubernetes in Action - Marko Lukša - Manning Publications
-> - Kubernetes Fundamentals (LFS258) - The Linux Foundation
+> - Kubernetes Fundamentals (LFS258) - Timothy Serewicz - The Linux Foundation
+> - Kubernetes for Developers (LFD259) - Timothy Serewicz - The Linux Foundation
+> - Certified Kubernetes Application Developer (CKAD) Study Guide - Benjamin Muschko - O'Reilly Media
+> - Getting Started with Kubernetes - Sander van Vugt - Addison-Wesley Professional

-**LEGAL NOTICE: This document is created for educational purposes, and it can not be used for any commercial purposes.
+**LEGAL NOTICE: This document is created for educational purposes, and it can not be used for any commercial intentions.
 If you find this document useful in any means please support the original authors for ethical reasons.**

 [Return to the README page.](README.md)

 [Return to the Kubernetes Components page.](KubernetesComponents.md)

-## Control Plane Node Components
+# Control Plane Node Components

 The Control Plane is what controls the cluster and makes it function.
 It consists of multiple components that can run on a single master node or be split across multiple nodes and replicated to ensure high availability.
 The container orchestration layer that exposes the API and interfaces to define, deploy, and manage the lifecycle of containers.